JohnLCaron/rlauxe/docs/Overview.md

 All audits require a ballot manifest that has a complete list of physical ballots, augmented with phantom ballots as needed.
 Rlauxe represents this as a list of _AuditableCards_, or _cards_ for short.
 Each card has a location which allows the auditor to locate the physical ballot.
 The ordered list of cards is committed to (publically recorded) before the random seed is chosen.
+Rlauxe stores the ordered list of cards in _cardManifest.csv_.
 After the random seed is selected, the PRG (pseudo random generator) assigns a prn (pseudo random number) to each card in canonical order.
-Rlauxe sorts the cards by prn and stores them in _sortedCrds.csv_.
+Rlauxe sorts the cards by prn and stores them in _sortedCards.csv_.

 In Rlauxe, at a minimum each card has a location, an index in the canonical order, and a prn.
 Optionally it may contain the list of contests that are on the CVR, and optionally it may contain the list of candidate votes for each contest on the CVR.
 If the list of contests